-For the 2017 and 2018 Reports, the fieldwork for the questionnaire conducted on the business people was completed in November of the respective years.
-This year, we repeated the fieldwork by using a slightly revised questionnaire in December 2019.
-The questionnaire that we created based on the methodology of TI-CPI and expanded with the questions exclusive to the north Cyprus was conducted on 360 respondents, who at the time held executive positions in firms on the member list of the Turkish Cypriot Chamber of Commerce.
-As it was in the last two years, the fieldwork of questionnaire was administered by Lipa Consultancy.
-The selection of sample, which was comprised of 360 respondents, was done in such a way that it represented the business community in terms of sectors, districts, firm size as well as the number of employees and age of company.
+Last year, the fieldwork for the questionnaire conducted on the business people was completed in November, 2017.
+This year, we repeated the fieldwork by using a slightly revised questionnaire in November 2018.
+The questionnaire that we created based on the methodology of TI-CPI and expanded with the questions exclusive to the north Cyprus was conducted on 373 respondents, who at the time held executive positions in firms on the member list of the Turkish Cypriot Chamber of Commerce.
+The questionnaire was administered by Lipa Consultancy.

+The selection of sample, which was comprised of 373 respondents, was done in such a way that it represented the business community in terms of sectors, districts, firm size as well as the number of employees and age of company.
 The confidence level and margin of error of the results is 5%.

-In addition to the telephone survey conducted with the business people, some specific questions from the questionnaire were asked to a small group of former high ranking public officials who have wide experience on financial audit, public procurement and the functioning of state mechanism in general during a workshop held in January 2020.
-Although the score deriving from the answers of this group that included a lawyer and financial auditors, at certain points, completely overlapped with the score of the business people; just like the 2018 report, the overall score of the experts reflected a more negative image in 2019 report.
+In addition to the telephone survey conducted with the business people, some specific questions from the questionnaire were asked to a small group of former high ranking public officials who have wide experience on financial audit, public procurement and the functioning of state mechanism in general during a workshop held in January 2019.
+One of the remarkable findings of the report is that although the score deriving from the answers of this group, at certain points, completely overlapped with the score of the business people; unlike the last year, the overall score of the experts reflected a more negative image.

-In this study, corruption is defined as the abuse by a public servant of entrusted power for private gain.
+In this study, corruption is defined as the abuse by a civil servant of entrusted power for private gain.
 It is obvious that this is a relationship, a transaction, where at least two actors are involved.
-To put it more clearly, the public servant is on one side while the businessperson is on the other.
+To put it more clearly, the civil servant is on one side while the businessperson is on the other.
 However, due to the methodology of this study, it may look like our results expose only one side's responsibility.
 This obviously does not stem from a concern to whitewash one side while putting the whole blame on the other.
 Rather, it stems from the difficulties of analytically capturing corruption, which is a legally and morally sensitive issue.

 As elaborated below, our findings show that there is a widespread perception of corruption in the northern part of Cyprus.
-As in 2017 and 2018, it is possible to say that corruption is most common in the 'allocation/leasing of public land and buildings' and 'government incentives' in 2019.
+It is possible to say that corruption is most common in the 'allocation/leasing of public land and buildings' and 'incentives'.
 The involvement of high level civil servants and politicians in corruption is another common perception.

 The results show that the institutional infrastructure in the northern part of Cyprus fail to prevent corruption.
 Particularly, the respondents expressed their serious doubts about the independence and effectiveness of financial auditing institutions, and judiciary in deterring corruption.
-Similar to the findings of previous two reports, it is concerning to see that social media are considered to be one of the most deterring mechanisms.
+Similar to the findings of previous report, it is concerning to see that social media are considered to be more deterring than the courts.

-The aggregate TI-CPI 2019 score of the northern part of Cyprus, which combines the answers of business people and experts, has been calculated as 40 out of 100.
+The aggregate TI-CPI 2018 score of the northern part of Cyprus, which combines the answers of business people and experts, has been calculated as 37 out of 100.
 In the scale between 0-100, zero means a high level of corruption while 100 means no corruption.
-This score is below the average score of 43 for 180 countries ranked in the TI-CPI 2019, which came out in the beginning of 2020, and places north Cyprus as 85th in the rankings.
+This score is below the average score of 43 for 180 countries ranked in the TI-CPI 2018, which came out in the beginning of 2019, and places north Cyprus as 93rd in the rankings.